DevStoriesAfrica/DevStories-app/CONTRIBUTING.md

 - If you are looking to help to with a code contribution our project uses Kotlin.
    - You can add features,fix bugs,add tests,help on architecting the app e.t.c
-- If you are a designer,you can help come up with designs for the project(chat me up on [twitter](https://twitter.com/_kibetheophilus) we plan).
+- We are using MMVM architecture,so you must have an idea on how it works.
+- Check out our [designs](https://www.figma.com/file/pTMEu96evnfbJuU1kq6x7S/DevStories?node-id=0%3A1) before you start working on anything(they are being updated on the go).

 # How do I make a contribution?